 Changing O—Overgaden’s architecture into a church-like structure, Tak’s first large-scale institutional solo show to date in and of itself constitutes a ritualistic space, presenting new and existing works in its several compartments.

 Young-jun Tak (b.
-1989, Seoul) is a self-taught artist.
-He has a degree in English literature and cross-cultural studies from Sungkyunkwan University in Seoul, South Korea.
-He lives and works in Berlin, Germany.
-Among others, Tak has exhibited at KINDL – Center for Contemporary Art, Berlin (2022), Fragment Gallery, Moscow (2021), Seoul Museum of Art, SeMA Bunker (2019), Brandenburgischer Kunstverein Potsdam (2018) and König Galerie, Berlin (2016).
-Tak has also participated in major international exhibitions such as the Lyon Biennale (2022), the Berlin Biennale (2020) and the Istanbul Biennale (2017).
-He received the TOY Berlin Masters Award (2021).
-Doubt is Tak’s first institutional solo exhibition.
+1989, Seoul) has a degree in English literature and cross-cultural studies from Sungkyunkwan University in Seoul, South Korea.
+Tak has participated in major international exhibitions including the Lyon Biennale (2022), the Berlin Biennale (2020), and the Istanbul Biennale (2017).

 The exhibition is supported by the Danish Arts Foundation, the Goethe-Institut Denmark, and NEUSTARTplus-Stipendium der Stiftung Kunstfonds / NEUSTART KULTUR der BKM.